kunalnathkaustav/TextWizard-/README.md

    - **Paraphrasing**:
      - Uses the Pegasus model.
    - **Summarization**:
-     - Uses the BART model.
+     - Uses the BERT model.

 4. **Output Generation**:
    - The processed text is returned to the web application and displayed to the user.